-This post covers the hardware used to develop Playstation One games by major studios back in the day, for the software side see the post on PsyQ.
+This post covers the hardware used to develop Playstation One games by major studios back in the day, for the software side see the post on the PsyQ Software Development Kit.

 Unlike previous games consoles, Sony decided to use a system that plugs in to a standard PC instead of rolling their own development hardware.
 This allowed developers to use their PC development experience and tools straight to work when developing playstation games.